elmtree-askmo/cloudcannon-app/content/learn/psychology/what-is-the-difference-between-syntax-and-semantics-in-language-processing.md

 url: /learn/psychology/questions/what-is-the-difference-between-syntax-and-semantics-in-language-processing
 score: -1.0
 related_article1:
-    id: 164713
+    id: 164737
-    title: How does double dissociation provide evidence for the separation of syntax and semantics?
+    title: >-
+        How does dopamine function as a neurotransmitter in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-double-dissociation-provide-evidence-for-the-separation-of-syntax-and-semantics
+    url: /learn/psychology/questions/how-does-dopamine-function-as-a-neurotransmitter-in-the-brain
 related_article2:
-    id: 164724
+    id: 164735
+    title: >-
-    title: What functions are primarily associated with the hippocampus in cognitive neuroscience?
+        What are the primary functions of the frontal lobe in the brain?
     subject: Psychology
-    url: /learn/psychology/questions/what-functions-are-primarily-associated-with-the-hippocampus-in-cognitive-neuroscience
+    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
 related_article3:
-    id: 164735
+    id: 164718
-    title: What are the primary functions of the frontal lobe in the brain?
+    title: >-
+        What is the difference between explicit and implicit memory in terms of memory formation?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-primary-functions-of-the-frontal-lobe-in-the-brain
+    url: /learn/psychology/questions/what-is-the-difference-between-explicit-and-implicit-memory-in-terms-of-memory-formation
 related_article4:
-    id: 164740
+    id: 164714
-    title: How are neuropsychological tests used in the assessment and diagnosis of cognitive impairment?
+    title: >-
+        What role does the P-600 component play in syntactic processing?
     subject: Psychology
-    url: /learn/psychology/questions/how-are-neuropsychological-tests-used-in-the-assessment-and-diagnosis-of-cognitive-impairment
+    url: /learn/psychology/questions/what-role-does-the-p600-component-play-in-syntactic-processing
 related_article5:
-    id: 164726
+    id: 164730
-    title: How does the amygdala contribute to emotional processing in the brain?
+    title: >-
+        How does divided attention impact multitasking abilities?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-the-amygdala-contribute-to-emotional-processing-in-the-brain
+    url: /learn/psychology/questions/how-does-divided-attention-impact-multitasking-abilities
 ---

 &nbsp;